Other Requirements

 Miami University has seven academic divisions: College of Arts and Science, Farmer School of Business; College of Creative Arts; College of Education, Health, and Society; College of Engineering and Computing; College of Liberal Arts and Applied Science; Graduate School.

 Within the undergraduate divisions are the academic departments, offering major and minor programs.
 As an example, if your major is software engineering, you are in the College of Engineering and Computing.
-All majors, minors, degrees, and certificate programs are listed in the General Information chapter.
+All degrees, majors, minors, and certificate programs are listed in the General Information chapter.

 Majors